Diverse employees at Seattle Children's have rated Team, Outlook, and Manager as the highest categories they have scored

 Seattle Children's competitors include UCLA Health and Virginia Mason Franciscan Health.
 Seattle Children's ranks 3rd in Overall Culture Score on Comparably vs its competitors.
 See below how Seattle Children's compares to its competitors with CEO Rankings, Product & Services, NPS, Pricing, Customer Services, Overall Culture Score, eNPS, Gender and Diversity Scores.

-Employees at Seattle Children's are generally satisfied with their total compensation at Seattle Children's, which includes a combination of pay, stock and equity, and benefits.
+Employees at Seattle Children's are not very pleased with their total compensation at Seattle Children's, which includes a combination of pay, stock and equity, and benefits.

 Overall, the employees at Seattle Children's are not very happy, based on their aggregated ratings of future outlook, customer perception, and their excitement going to work.